|

 (Law no. 45/2007 of 24 August 2007), can address petitions

-to the President of the Assembly of the
+to the President of the Assembly of the Republic, for consideration

-Republic, for consideration by the parliamentary committee(s)
+by the parliamentary committee(s) with responsibility for

-If a petition is signed by more than 4,000 citizens, it can
+the matter in question.
+If a petition is signed by more than

-even ask that a given matter of interest be considered by
+4,000 citizens, it can even ask that a given matter of interest

-the Plenary itself.
+be considered by the Plenary itself.

-debates in each legislative session.
+bring about two debates in each legislative session.

 Motions